How Fertilizer Boosts High-Yielding Crops

 Comparison with Unfertilized Crops

 The difference between fertilized and unfertilized crops is clear.
 Long-term planting without fertilization causes the soil to lose nutrients and become less fertile.
 This reduces crop growth and yield.
-In contrast, using organic fertilizers, inorganic fertilizers, or a mix of both increases crop yield over time, even if there is an initial decrease.
-A study on water use efficiency (WUE) in maize found that all fertilization methods, except for nitrogen-only, improved WUE compared to no fertilization.
+Fertilizer makes plants grow more food.
+It can be made of living or nonliving things, or both.
+A study on corn found that plants use water better when they are fertilized than when they are not.
+But it didn’t work as well to use only nitrogen.
 The best results came from using nitrogen, phosphorus, and potassium (NPK) fertilization, which boosted WUE by 160.72%.

 Green plants growing in rows.